Jurj-Bogdan/dot-log/docs/book/v4/configuring-writer.md

 * The `FileWriter` key is optional, otherwise the writers array would be enumerative instead of associative.
 * The `name` key is a developer-provided name for that writer, the writer name key is **mandatory**.

 The `priority` key does not affect the errors that are written.
-It is a way to organize writers, for example:
+It is a way to organize writers.

-* 1 - FILE
-* 2 - SQL
-* 3 - E-mail

-The most important things to write in the file, the sql or e-mail are usually fails because the servers can be external and offline, but the file is on the same server.

 The `priority` key is optional.